xhilgerz/Star-Wanted/README.md

 ## 🚀 Features

-- 📸 **Camera Integration**
+-📸 Camera Integration
 Capture a photo directly from your iPhone’s camera.

-- 🖼️ **Dynamic Wanted Poster Generator**
+-🖼️ Dynamic Wanted Poster Generator
 Your photo is automatically framed in a vintage-style poster with custom name and reward text.

-- 🎨 **Old-West Filters & Textures**
+-🎨 Old-West Filters & Textures
 Realistic sepia tones, paper textures, and lighting effects make your poster feel authentically aged.

-- 🪙 **Random Outlaw Identity System**
+-🪙 Random Outlaw Identity System
 Each photo is paired with a randomly generated outlaw name and bounty in Galactic Credits.

-- 🌟 **Home Screen Navigation**
+-💾 Poster Saving System
+Tap “Save Poster to Photos” to export your finished bounty poster straight into your iPhone’s photo library — proof of your intergalactic outlaw status.

+-🌟 Home Screen Navigation
 A glowing star button welcomes players into the Wild West of space.
 ---

 ## 🧑‍💻 Built With